-If this sounds like a field you’d love to get into, there are plenty of places to find work-from-home voice over jobs once you start growing and marketing your skills.
+If this sounds like a field you’d love to get into, there are plenty of places to find work-from-home voiceover jobs once you start growing and marketing your skills.

-Whether you feel you have a natural talent or not, getting voice-over training is still a great idea.
-You may want to hire a voice-over coach or take a course so you can learn how to take good care of your voice, audition for roles, and perform well for samples you record.
+Whether you feel you have a natural talent or not, getting voiceover training is still a great idea.
+You may want to hire a voiceover coach or take a course so you can learn how to take good care of your voice, audition for roles, and perform well for samples you record.

-- Microphone and microphone stand
+- Microphone and stand

 - Recording software

-If you want to be successful with voice-over acting, consider developing a basic business plan to help you determine who your ideal client is, what specific services you’ll offer, and how much you’ll charge.
+If you want to be successful with voice acting, consider developing a basic business plan to help you determine who your ideal client is, what specific services you’ll offer, and how much you’ll charge.

-Where to Find Paying Voice-Over Acting Jobs
+Where to Find Paying Voice Acting Jobs

 Backstage is a popular talent database for actors and performers that has been around since the 1960s.
-Casting calls and job leads are also posted here for voice over actors.
+Casting calls and job leads are also posted here for voiceover actors.
 Each listing specifies the type of work, how much experience is required, and where the job is located.

 You can become a Backstage member for an annual fee to get instant job alerts and to set up a talent profile on the site so prospects can reach out to you.

 You do need to pass an initial test to join, which will be reviewed by the in-house quality control team.
-This is where voice over training and practice will come in handy.
+This is where voiceover training and practice will come in handy.

 However, this is still a great place to start getting some paid portfolio work completed.
 When applying for a talent position, you need to submit two demos.
 Once your application is submitted, a representative will contact you within 24 hours.
 The timeframe may be longer if you apply on the weekend, but be sure to follow up regardless if you don’t hear anything at first.

-7. Local Businesses
+10. Local Businesses

 Drop by or send a pitch detailing which services you specialize in, how you can help them, and a few samples of your work.
-You can offer to do voice-over work for their videos, marketing, or even turning written content and guides into audio files.
+You can offer to do voiceover work for their YouTube videos, TV commercials, or even written content and guides into audio files.
 It never hurts to ask and build relationships.
 Even if they’re working with a talent agency, you may be easier to partner with and provide better rates.

 Plus, when you land one client (even if it’s for a one-off project), you’ll gain a testimonial and the opportunity for a referral.

-If you enjoy speaking and want to utilize some new skills, voice-over acting can be a great career field to get into.
+If you enjoy speaking and want to utilize some new skills, voice acting can be a great career field to get into.
 You can land paying work without using a talent agency and even set your own pay for some projects.